daattali/beautiful-jekyll/_posts/2021-11-12-thoughts-on-the-vexpert-program.md

 When I first got the award back in 2016, the vExpert program had already been around for several years (not sure when it started exactly).
 While it was a well oiled machine, Corey Romero and his team have been working hard over the years to get it off the ground and keep improving it.

 * There is now a vExpert portal where you find all your licenses, product downloads, badges, access to the Slack channel, invitations to exclusive events such as webinars...
 A great location to consolidate all this stuff.
 * A vExpert directory has been put in place to legitimize your belonging to the community.
-[That's me](https://vexpert.vmware.com/directory/832).
+[Hey that's me](https://vexpert.vmware.com/directory/832).
 * Sub-programs have been created for those specializing in specific areas such as vSAN, NSX, EUC...
 * vExpert Pro, a network of vExperts around the world who are willing to identify and recruit new vExperts in their local communities and be mentors for these new vExperts.